superstrong/monica-wiki/Contribute-as-a-developer.md

 1. Run `make install` in the folder the repository has been cloned.
 This will run :
     1. `cp .env.example .env` to create your own version of all the environment variables needed for the project to work.
     1. `composer install --no-interaction --no-suggest` to install all packages.
-    1. `npm install` to install all the front-end dependencies and tools needed to compile assets.
+    1. `yarn install` to install all the front-end dependencies and tools needed to compile assets.
-    1. `npm run dev` to compile js and css assets.
+    1. `yarn run dev` to compile js and css assets.
     1. `php artisan key:generate` to generate an application key.
 This will set `APP_KEY` with the right value automatically.
     1. `php artisan setup:test` to setup the database.
        - By default this command will also populate the database with fake data.